 This tip was submitted to the searchSecurity Tip Exchange by user Richard A. Davis.
 Let other users know how useful it is by rating the tip below.
-There are many good password-creation ideas already presented here on searchSecurity, and I would like to add one I have used for years with success.
-Tell the user to:

 1) Open a yellow-pages phone book or a magazine to a random page.